Cartesian double theories: A double-categorical framework for categorical doctrines: Lax transformations

 hold.
 Finally, the lax transformation $\alpha: F \To G$ is \define{strict} if, for every arrow $f: x \to y$ in $\dbl{D}$, the naturaliy equation $\alpha_x \cdot Gf = Ff \cdot \alpha_y$ holds and the naturality comparison at $f$ factorizes as

 \end{definition}

 \define{Oplax} transformations between lax double functors are defined similarly, except that the direction of the naturality comparisons is reversed.
-All results in this paper concerning lax transformations apply equally to oplax transformations.
-We will not explicitly state the analogous results for oplax transformations.
+Unless otherwise clarified, all results in this paper stated for lax transformations apply equally to oplax transformations.

 \begin{remark}[Special cases] A lax natural transformation between lax double functors that is strict in our sense is equivalent to a natural transformation between lax functors in the usual sense.
 However, a pseudo natural transformation in our sense is more general than a pseudo transformation in Grandis' sense \cite[Definition 3.8.1]{grandis2019}. \end{remark}